Typefaces

 Although the Yale typeface should appear in some form in most publications, there will be times when other typefaces are useful.
 Please contact the Office of the University Printer for advice.

-When a print project calls for a sans-serif, slab-serif, or script face in addition to, or instead of, the Yale typeface, the following are recommended.
+When a print project calls for a slab-serif or script face in addition to, or instead of, the Yale typeface, the following are recommended.

-Serifa is the preferred slab-serif choice.
+Serifa is the preferred slab-serif choice and is primarily used for Yale Athletics.
 The slab serif is a very old typographic form, reminiscent of the “athletic” lettering associated with the university since the late nineteenth century.
-Serifa is available in four weights.
+A license for its use may be purchased from an online vendor.

 Script

 Snell Roundhand is the preferred choice among script faces.
 While script is infrequently employed in Yale design work, it can be an appropriate and appealing option in some instances.
 This face is designed by Matthew Carter, designer of the Yale typeface.
 Snell Roundhand should not be set in all-caps or widely tracked.
-It is available in three weights.
+A license for its use may be purchased from an online vendor.